gtrevorrow/policy-validation-action/README.md

 }
 ```

-This pattern captures everything between the square brackets, including policy statements, newlines, comments, and variable interpolations.
+As discussed above regex pattern should captures everything between the square brackets ( in the example), including policy statements, newlines, comments, and variable interpolations.
 The captured group is then passed to the DefaultExtractionStrategy.ts for processing.

 **Processing Steps:**
 1. **Split into lines:**